chepyle/PMI_Calculator/README.md

 Here \\(MassOfMaterials\\) includes the mass of process solvents, chemical reagents, and any other single-use consumables utilized in the process execution.

 While PMI cannot distinguish the impact of the individual reagents and consumables used, it provides a simple and accessible means of discriminating among a set of potential processes.
 For a sequence of synthetic steps to make a final product, individual step PMI values may be used to determine the cumulative PMI for the entire route to the product.
 When a chemist considers different retrosynthetic routes, they must depend on their experience to know which routes are most promising and should be tested in the laboratory.
-To avoid personal biases, an analysis of 1800 reactions organized by reaction type and subtype was performed to characterize the range of PMIs reported for specific chemical reaction types.
-By defining a sequence of reactions and their corresponding reaction type it is possible to estimate a plausible PMI for any proposed or unoptimized chemical synthesis step as well as the cumulative PMI for the multi-step route using historical information.
+To augment the chemist's personal experience with the performance of past processes, a dataset containing nearly two thousand multi-kilo scale-up reactions was created.
+The majority of entries (1200) were provided by eleven major pharmaceutical and biotech companies (AstraZeneca, Boehringer Ingelheim, Bristol-Myers Squibb, Eli Lilly, Merck, Novartis, Pfizer, Roche, Amgen, Genentech) and a CDMO (Asymchem) via the ACS GCI pharma roundtable.
+Additionally, seven hundred eighty entries were extracted from journal [OPRD](https://pubs.acs.org/journal/oprdfk) published across past three decades and representing nearly seventy pharma and biotech companies.
+By defining a sequence of reactions and their corresponding reaction type, it is possible to estimate a plausible PMI for any proposed or unoptimized chemical synthesis step as well as the cumulative PMI for the multi-step route using historical information.
 This ability to virtually screen different prospective routes for efficiency allows process chemists to focus their resources on a few promising synthetic approaches.

 ## How to use this app:

 For a real or hypothetical process, the app requests data on two tabs, and then presents plots of the results on the last tab.
-Because information is passsed between tabs only when they are clicked, it is best to click through the tabs in order, starting with the "Define Process" tab.
+Because information is passsed between tabs only when they are selected, it is best to click through the tabs in order, starting with the "Define Process" tab.

 ### Define your process